ammarhakim/ammar-simjournal/je/je31/je31-antilim-adv.rst

   standard DG scheme even for this smooth initial condition.
 See plot below.

-To test if the schemes preserve positivity of cell averages, I compute
+To test if the schemes preserve positivity of cell averages, we compute

 .. math::

-   F = \sum | f_0 |
+   F = \frac{1}{N_0} \int | f_0 | dx\thinspace dy

-the sum taken over all cells.
+where :math:`N_0` is the total number of particles in the domain at :math:`t=0`.
 This should remain constant if the scheme conserves positivity of cell averages.
 The figure below shows that even for this smooth initial condition, the standard DG scheme creates small amount of regions with negative cell averages.

 .. figure:: s1-m1-f0-cmp.png
   :width: 100%
   :align: center

-  Time history of :math:`\sum | f_0 |` for standard DG (orange) and
+  Time history of :math:`\int f_0 d\mathbf{x}` for standard DG
-  AL-DG (blue).
+  (orange) and AL-DG (blue).
 The AL-DG scheme preserves positivity of the cell averages exactly.
 In addition, though not obvious from this plot, the solution is also positive at interior control nodes.

 Cylinder advection test
 -----------------------

-In this test, I initialize the simulation with a cylindrical initial condition, that is
+In this test, we initialize the simulation with a cylindrical initial condition, that is

 .. math::